TheTaylorLee/docker-transcodeautomation/contributing.md

 **Contribution Guidelines**

 - An issue should be opened prior to any work being done.
 Use one of the existing templates.
-- Create a  branch off of the master branch.
+- Create a  branch off of the main branch.
 Name the branch sensibly regarding the changes made or the version it would update the release to.
 - Update the changelog with the new version number and a description of changes.
 See the "Version Guidelines" section of this document.
 - Update the version file with the new semantic version.